Robert Olds: Family

-Olds was born Robert Oldys June 15, 1896, in Woodside, Maryland, to Henry Oldys (born Henry Worthington Olds; 1859–1925) and May Clendenin (née Meigs) Oldys (1869–1969).
+Olds was born Robert Oldys June 15, 1896, in Woodside, Maryland, to Henry Oldys (born Henry Worthington Olds) and May Clendenin (née Meigs) Oldys.
 He was the eldest of four siblings.
 His father was an ornithologist employed by the Division of Biological Survey of the Department of Agriculture.
-His grandfather was Mark Lafayette Olds (1828–1868), a former physician, infantry veteran of the Mexican–American War, and Episcopal minister of Christ Church on Capitol Hill in the District of Columbia who stood on the gallows at the hanging on July 7, 1865 of the conspirators in the Abraham Lincoln assassination.
+His grandfather was Mark Lafayette Olds, a former physician, infantry veteran of the Mexican–American War, and Episcopal minister of Christ Church on Capitol Hill in the District of Columbia who stood on the gallows at the hanging on July 7, 1865, of the conspirators in the Abraham Lincoln assassination.

-The Olds family traced its roots back to Sherborne, Dorset, emigrating to America in approximately 1667.
-Early generations lived in Connecticut, Massachusetts, and Vermont, before moving to Ohio in 1820.
-Another paternal branch descending from the original emigrant included the automotive pioneer Ransom E. Olds (1864–1950).
-A forebear, Benjamin Olds, served in the Massachusetts militia during the American Revolution.
-Olds' great-grandfather, Edson Baldwin Olds (1802–1869), who served as Speaker of the Ohio Senate and as a U.S. congressman between 1849 and 1855, was a leading Peace Democrat during the American Civil War.
-Through his mother, Olds' forebears include Revolutionary War Colonel Return Jonathan Meigs (1740–1823), who commanded a regiment of light infantry at the storming of the British fort at Stony Point, New York.

 Olds married four times.
-His first marriage, to Eloise Karine Wichman (1896–1926), the ex-wife of Frederick Dickson Nott, in Honolulu, Hawaii, on October 22, 1921, resulted in sons Robert Jr. (later Robin Olds; 1922–2007) and Stevan Meigs (1924–1988).
+His first marriage, to Eloise Karine Wichman, the ex-wife of Frederick Dickson Nott, in Honolulu, Hawaii, on October 22, 1921, resulted in sons Robert Jr. (later Robin Olds; 1922–2007) and Stevan Meigs (1924–1988).
 She had had another child, Carter Nott (1919–1998), from her previous marriage.

 Eloise died in 1926 while Olds was assigned to the headquarters of the Air Service in Washington, D.C.
-In 1928 he remarried, to Marjorie Langley (née Marvin; 1890–1974), a divorcée with two sons from her previous marriage, and they were divorced in 1930.
+In 1928 he remarried, to Marjorie Langley (née Marvin), a divorcée with two sons from her previous marriage, and they were divorced in 1930.

 His third marriage, in 1933 to Helen Post Sterling, also resulted in two sons, Sterling Meigs ("Dusty"; 1935–1995) and Frederick A. (born in 1936).
 They separated in 1939 and were divorced in 1940.

-His last marriage was to Nina S. Gore (1903–1978), daughter of Senator Thomas Gore, in June 1942.
+His last marriage was to Nina S. Gore, daughter of Senator Thomas Gore, in June 1942.